Briefs and Area Events Calendar for Snohomish County

 Tiffany in concert -- postponed

-Tiffany, who had No. 1 hits in the late 1980s and kept going, will perform later this year at the Historic Everett Theatre, 2911 Colby Ave., Everett.
+Tiffany, who had No. 1 hits in the late 1980s and kept going, will perform in the spring / summer at the Historic Everett Theatre, 2911 Colby Ave., Everett.

 Tickets start at $35.
 Military discounts available.
 For tickets, www.yourhet.org